rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 # Full Set Feature Performance  <a name="fully-featured"></a>

-Let's assess how a model containing the full set of features identified using a much larger dataset (also using CFS) would go on the training subset that we received from the HAR team.
+Let's assess how a model containing the full set of features identified using a much larger dataset (also using CFS) would perform on the training subset that we received from the HAR team.

-First, let's re-create the 17 features that were reported to be used in the HAR team's RF modelling.
+First, let's re-create the 17 features that were reported to be used in the HAR team's own RF modelling.

 ### Recreate features found using CFS in the study <a name="fully-featured-recr"></a>
 ```python